JerredLawson/Inventory-Order-Recommendation-Engine/README.md

 # Automated ABC Inventory Recommendation Engine <br>(Tableau + Python)
 # What does it do?
-- Classifies products into an (ABC) Pareto distribution based on sales.
+- Classifies products into an ABC distribution based on sales.
-- Produces inventory order recommendations based on ABC classification, sales velocity, and delivery window.
+- Produces inventory order recommendations based on ABC classification, sales velocity, and next delivery date.

 # Why does it matter?
+When implemented at a casino gift shop, this system:
-- Transformed manual ordering into an automated process for a casino gift shop I managed.
+ - Transformed manual ordering into an automated process.
  - Reduced ordering time from 2 hours to 15 minutes.
  - Lowered stockouts on top-selling items and reduced spoilage on slow-movers.

 # Project outputs:
 **Pareto Sales Distribution** ([View Interactive Tableau Dashboard](https://public.tableau.com/app/profile/jerred.lawson/viz/RetailStoreViz/DASHABCInventoryClassification))